 PRINCIPLES OF PATHOGENESIS

 A microorganism is a pathogen if it is capable of causing disease; however, some organisms are highly pathogenic (i.e., they often cause disease), whereas others cause disease rarely.
-Opportunistic pathogens are those that rarely, if ever, cause disease in immunocompetent people but can cause serious infection in immunocompromised patients.
-These opportunists are frequent members of the body’s normal flora.
-The origin of the term opportunistic refers to the ability of the organism to take the opportunity offered by reduced host defenses to cause disease.
+Opportunistic pathogens are those that rarely, if ever, cause disease in immunocompetent people but can cause serious infection in patients with reduced host defenses (immunocompromised) and, as discussed in Chapter 6, are frequent members of the body’s normal flora.

 Virulence is a quantitative measure of pathogenicity and is measured by the number of organisms required to cause disease.
 The 50% lethal dose (LD50) is the number of organisms needed to kill half the hosts, and the 50% infectious dose (ID50) is the number needed to cause infection in half the hosts.
 Organisms with a lower LD50 (or ID50) are said to be more virulent than those with a higher LD50 (or ID50) because fewer organisms are needed to cause death or disease.